Seite wählen

 Growing conditions

-Elastic and imperishable, cork is a good ally for wine.
-It preserves wine and improves the quality of good wines during storage because cork is easily permeable to air.
-Because of its special properties – cork is waterproof, lightproof, neutral and fireproof – it is also an important building material; it provides excellent thermal and acoustic insulation (2 cm of cork insulates as well as 38 cm of concrete).
-Its fire resistance makes it suitable for shipbuilding, aerospace and nuclear engineering.
-Reduced to dust, it is an ideal polishing material for processing crystal, marble and granite.
+Due to its special properties (cork is impermeable to water, light, neutral and flame retardant), it is also an important building material; it offers excellent thermal and sound insulation (2 cm of cork insulates as well as 38 cm of concrete).
+Its fire resistance makes it suitable for shipbuilding, aerospace and nuclear technology.
+When ground into dust, it is an ideal polishing material for working crystal, marble and granite.

 A tree that takes its time

-The cork oak does not grow very high, no more than about 13 metres.
+The cork oak does not grow very tall, no more than about 13 metres.
 It grows very slowly.
 In 20 to 30 years, it reaches a circumference of 60 cm and a height of 12 metres.

 Cork is not a raw material like any other.
-Just as a good wine takes time, a cork should not be made in a hurry.
+Just as a good wine takes time, cork stoppers should not be made in a hurry.
 The various stages of cork production take more than a year.

-The peeling of the cork oak
+Peeling the cork oak

 The peeling process

-The cork oak is peeled during the sap period, from May to September, to avoid any risk of death.
-When it is very hot, the bark peels off the mother layer.
-The red mother layer produces wood on the inside and cork on the outside.
-The cork peelers first make a cut all around under the base of the branch with a very sharp bevelled axe.
-Then they cut the cork layer lengthwise along a natural slit from bottom to top.
-At the bottom, they then make a second cut all the way around and loosen the cork layer, using the style of the axe as leverage without damaging the mother layer.
-This is because this living part of the bark causes the renewal of the cork layer.
+The cork peelers first make a cut all round below the base of the branch with a bevelled, very sharp axe.
+Then they cut the cork layer lengthwise along a natural crack from bottom to top.
+At the bottom, they then make a second cut all round and loosen the cork layer by using the axe handle as a lever, without damaging the top layer.
+This is because this living part of the bark causes the cork layer to be renewed.

 Transport and drying

-After this period, the corks go to the cork maker.
-Here the outer woody layer is removed.
-Then these cork sheets are put in boiling water for an hour to disinfect them, improve their elasticity and smooth them out.
-Because of its impermeability to water, cork does not reabsorb the water that it has slowly lost during the brief boiling period of one year.
-Before further processing, the cork sheets are again stored in a slightly damp room in the dark for about a month so that they do not dry out before further processing.
+Before further processing, the cork sheets are stored again, protected from light for about a month in a slightly damp room so that they do not dry out before further processing.
 When the cork is processed, it has lost 75% of its original weight.
-Then comes the operation called face, during which the boards are cut straight.
-They are sorted according to their quality and thickness (density) and cut into strips 38 to 54 mm wide.
+This is followed by the operation called visage, in which the boards are cut to size.
+They are sorted according to quality and (density) thickness and cut into strips between 38 and 54 mm wide.
 This corresponds to the height of the future cork.

 Rounding and cutting